 Thakoon Panichgul surprised the fashion world by shuttering his designer line, a favorite of Michelle Obama's, to relaunch as a D2C brand in 2019 with lower price points.
 “For me, it was important to do something a bit more curated,” Panichgul told Vogue.
 “In the past, we would design 200 styles for a collection for a runway season... but it just doesn’t make sense.
 At the end of the day, stores ended up just buying, you know, 20 styles.”

 With help from Naadam chief executive Matt Scanlan, now Thakoon's CEO as well, the brand works directly with manufacturers in Asia, both existing Nadaam manufacturers and new ones.
 The clothes are practical and functional but from a designer's point of view.

 You might have heard of New York-based designer Misha Nonoo for The Husband Shirt that Meghan Markle wore when she first started dating Prince Harry.
-After a few years of selling to traditional retailers, she stopped to become an early adopter of the direct-to-consumer model in 2016.
+After a few years of selling to traditional retailers, she stopped and became an early adopter of the direct-to-consumer model in 2016.
 They now produce their pieces on demand, which massively cuts down waste, in an ethical, woman-owned factory in Shenzhen, China.
-Recently, the brand has eliminated plastic from their domestic shipments and introduced new sustainable fabrics to their collections.
+Recently, the brand has eliminated plastic from its domestic shipments and introduced new sustainable fabrics to its collections.

 Sustainable clothing brand Christy Dawn is known for its timeless, prairie-chic dresses.
 They source deadstock fabric, the excess fabric left behind by other fashion companies.
 Recently, they launched a "farm-to-closet" initiative in southern India, working with traditional farmers and craftspeople to nourish a depleted plot of land back to health, and sowing their own cotton with regenerative techniques that honour Mother Earth.